Developing open Earth observation tools for ecosystem restoration assessment and monitoring

 • PEOPLE-ER GitHub

-• Demonstration of suitability in platforms such as Microsoft Planetary Computer and the Copernicus Data Access Service
+• Demonstration of suitability in platforms such as those aligned with the PanGeo Environment and the Copernicus Data Access Service

 Reports and Presentations